 I quietly said, “Scusi,” and we slipped past them onto the platform, trying to act as normal as possible while our hearts were pounding in our chests.

 We didn’t stop walking until we were well away from the train, adrenaline still surging.
+As we were walking through the station, we saw some other police officers chasing down a traveler, asking to see his ticket.
 If we thought the day couldn’t get more stressful, we were wrong.

-We eventually found a McDonald’s in the station and sat down, completely defeated.
-We had avoided getting into serious trouble, but in doing so, we had once again missed another train back to Milan.
+We eventually found a McDonald’s in the station and sat down.
+We may had avoided getting into some serious trouble, but in doing so we missed yet again another train back to Milan.
+This was turning out to be quite the expensive day trip.

-The next option was a 9:30pm train with a transfer in Voghera, getting us home close to midnight.
+I pulled up my train app.
+The next option was a 9:30pm train with a transfer in Voghera, a small town in between Genoa and Milan, getting us home close to midnight.

-For that train, we double-checked everything with multiple people before boarding.
+Before boarding the train, we double-checked the train’s destination with multiple people.
 Even then, we still didn’t trust it.
-A group of American girls boarded after us and asked if the train was going to Voghera.
+A group of American girls boarded after us and asked us the same thing.

 “We think so,” I said.
 “Your guess is as good as mine.”